OJddJO/Even-Better-Chess-Wiki/README.md

 ![3x3solved](3x3.png)

 *The 3x3 solved can move two squares in any way.
-He can't take.*
+It can't take.*

 ### Scrambled